Strong stratifications and uniform Yomdin-Gromov parametrizations in valued fields with analytic structure: A term description of definable functions

-Algebraic Slolemization is the operation of adding the algebraic Skolem functions to all $\mathcal{L}$-formulae.
+Algebraic Skolemization is the operation of adding the algebraic Skolem functions to all $\mathcal{L}$-formulae.

 We say that $T$ has algebraic Skolem functions if, in each model of $T$, the algebraic Skolem function for each $\mathcal{L}$-formula $\phi(\bar{x},y)$ can be represented by an $\mathcal{L}$-definable function.
-It is not difficult to check that then model-theoretic algebraic closure coincides with definable closure in all models of $T$.
+It is not difficult to check that then the model-theoretic algebraic closure coincides with the definable closure in all models of $T$.
 Clearly, the algebraic Skolemization of any algebraically bounded theory $T$ has algebraic Skolem functions.
-We can likewise say about algebraic Skolem functions and algebraic Skolemization in a sort of a multi-sorted structure provided it is algebraically bounded.
+This also refers to algebraic Skolem functions and algebraic Skolemization in a sort of a multi-sorted structure.

-Notice, however, that while the sorts $VF$ and $VG$ are algebraically bounded, so are not the sorts $RV$ and $RF$ in general.
-Yet fortunately, in order to ensure the aforesaid piecewise description by terms, we need only a very limited algebraic Skolemization.
-Namely it suffices to add merely the algebraic Skolem functions for the roots in the $RV$-sort, and for the polynomial equations in the definition of Henselian witness functions in the residue field sort $\mathcal{R} \subset RV$.
+Although the sorts $VF$ (valued field) and $VG$ (value group) are algebraically bounded, $RV$ and $RF$ (residue field) are in general not.
+Yet only a very limited, algebraic Skolemization in the sort $RV$ is needed for the piecewise description by terms we are aiming at.
+Namely it suffices to add merely the algebraic Skolem functions for the roots in the $RV$-sort, and for the polynomial equations in the residue field sort $\mathcal{R} \subset RV$.
 Denote by $\mathcal{L}_{rv}'$ and $\mathcal{L}_{\mathcal{A}}^{\dag}$ the thus extended languages $\mathcal{L}_{rv}$ and $\mathcal{L}_{\mathcal{A}}^{*}$, respectively.
-As observed just before Proposition~\ref{term-resplendent}, we can equivalently expand the sort $RV$ by predicates, namely by adding the names of the graphs of the algebraic Skolem functions involved.